Bananas are one of the most popular fruits. They are an excellent source of potassium and many other nutrients for people.

 Can Baby Guinea Pigs Eat Bananas?

-Like adults, baby guinea pigs (over three weeks of age) can eat bananas in small quantities.
+Like adults, baby guinea pigs (over 4 weeks of age) can eat bananas in small quantities.
 Introduce it very slowly by offering just a couple of bites at first.

 Bananas should be fed very occasionally, especially to young piggies.
-Growing guinea pigs need plenty of leafy greens and herbs such as kale or parsley in their diet for proper health and development.
+Growing guinea pigs need plenty of leafy greens and herbs such as kale, dill, basil, or parsley in their diet for proper health and development.

 More Fruits and Vegetables That Guinea Pigs Can Eat

-They can also eat various types of melons, oranges, and so much more!
+They can also eat various types of berries, oranges, cantaloupe, and so much more!
 For a complete list of all the fruits that guinea pigs can and can’t eat, check out our article, What Fruits Can Guinea Pigs Eat?

 You can also find a complete list of all the foods, including vegetables and herbs that guinea pigs can eat, in this article, Complete List of Safe Foods for Guinea Pigs.